MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-settings-tutorial.md

     You can install the classic client by going to the [Microsoft download center](https://www.microsoft.com/en-us/download/details.aspx?id=53018) and download **AzInfoProtection.exe** from the Azure Information Protection page.

-    If are using a different labeling client to the classic client, see the Office documentation for information about policy settings for sensitivity labels.
+    If are using a different labeling client to the classic client, see the Microsoft 365 Compliance documentation for information about policy settings for sensitivity labels.
 For example, [Learn about sensitivity labels](/microsoft-365/compliance/sensitivity-labels).

 4. You are signed in to Office apps from one of the following categories: